ArcadeAntics/this.path/README.md

 ## Installation

-Install it from CRAN
+Install it from CRAN:
 >   `install.packages("this.path")`

-Install the development version from GitHub
+Install the development version from GitHub:
 >   `install.packages("this.path", repos = "https://raw.githubusercontent.com/ArcadeAntics/PACKAGES")`

 ## Details